Raise your hand if, after launching your landing page(s):

-You could even enable converters to share their experience on their social platform of choice to draw even more people to your page.
-All of these opportunities are free, easy, and can contribute to your page’s effectiveness.
+You could even enable converters to share their experience on their social platform of choice to draw even more people to your landing page.
+All of these opportunities are free, easy, and can contribute to your landing page’s effectiveness.

 As we’ve seen, conversion is an emotional process as much as it is a logical one; merely presenting an item and describing why it’s worth what you’re requesting isn’t enough to persuade users.

 You need to get them energized, so use exciting language and images to jazz them up.